Austrian wine: Vulkanland Steiermark

 The many extinct volcanoes east of Graz give a rich soil which imparts a spiciness to the variety of grapes grown in Southeast Styria.
 The climate is a little cooler here, especially at night, giving a long growing season resulting in wines that are crisp, aromatic and full bodied.

-Thirteen hundred hectares of vineyards are cultivated—all located around Klöch, Sankt Anna am Aigen and Straden and situated primarily on the slopes of the extinct volcanoes which characterize the landscape.
+1,657 hectares of vineyards are cultivated—all located around Klöch, Sankt Anna am Aigen and Straden and situated primarily on the slopes of the extinct volcanoes which characterize the landscape.
 Some vineyards are up to 650 m above sea level.

 The main grape varieties grown in this region are Welschriesling, Chardonnay (called Morillon), Weißburgunder (Pinot blanc) and Grauburgunder (Pinot gris), Gelber Muskateller, the Traminer family, Sauvignon blanc and Riesling; red wines feature Zweigelt as well as other grapes, including St. Laurent or Blauburgunder (Pinot noir).

-Viticulture is generally a part-time job for wine-growers; their produce is sold mainly in the numerous Heurigen.

 Südsteiermark

-Südsteiermark (South Styria), near the Slovenian border, is mainly Sauvignon blanc country—however, the 1,950 hectares of vineyards also include Welschriesling, Morillon, Muskateller and Traminer.
+Südsteiermark (South Styria), near the Slovenian border, is mainly Sauvignon blanc country—however, the 2,798 hectares of vineyards also include Welschriesling, Morillon (Chardonnay), Muskateller and Traminer.

 Soil types include sandstone, shale, clay and shelly limestone.
 The combination of warm days and cool nights gives a long growing season, resulting in crisp, aromatic and full-bodied wines.

 The warm humid climate and steep hills make this one of the toughest places in Austria to be a vigneron.

 Weststeiermark

 Southwest of Graz lie ancient vineyards which mainly produce a cult rosé called Schilcher.
-Made from the indigenous Blauer Wildbacher grape, genuine Schilcher carries a mark with a white horse, after the Lipizzaners bred in Piber for the Spanish Riding School in Vienna.
+Made from the indigenous Blauer Wildbacher grape, Schilcher is a true terroir rosé.